yanganto/relayer-game/README.md

 The `relayer-extend` mode is similar to the `relayer-challengers` mode, and the challenger need to provide headers to express the different opinions.
 In this mode the challengers should submit header to prevent the evil challengers to mal-response easy and DoS the system.
 However, there is still no the rule `Once in participate all` for `Once lie drop all`, so there is some rare case without confirm block at all.
+The simulation of fee and challegne times of this mode are similar to `relayer-challengers` mode.

 Here in, the plots are converted from the second scenario (*Evil* submit block on *position 2*) in `relayer-challengers` mode, that relayers submit the blocks `a` to `e`, and the *Evil* decides to quit the game without response on *position 3a* and *position 3b*.